okta/okta.github.io/_source/_code/javascript/okta_angular_sign-in_widget.md

 }
 ```

-Whenever a user attempts to access a route that is protected by `OktaAuthGuard`, it will first check to see if the user has been authenticated.
+Whenever a user attempts to access a route that is protected by `OktaAuthGuard`, it first checks to see if the user has been authenticated.
 If `isAuthenticated()` returns `false`, start the login flow.

-Finally, inject the Guard and Service into `src/app/app.module.ts` so we can use it in any declared routes:
+Finally, inject the guard and service into `src/app/app.module.ts` so we can use it in any declared routes:
 ```typescript
 import { OktaAuthGuard } from './app.guard';
 import { OktaAuthService } from './app.service';